AMBarbosa/course_handouts/README.md

-# course_handouts
+# Course handouts

+This repo contains:
-Course handouts, e.g. package installation instructions and links to additional materials.
+- package installation instructions for each course
+- links to additional materials for some courses